-Stemettes commits resources for induction, training of staff (paid and unpaid), effective communications and support mechanisms in relation to Safeguarding.
-All staff who, through their role, are in contact with children and /or vulnerable adults will have access to safeguarding training at an appropriate level.
-We recognise that involvement in situations where there is risk or actual harm can be stressful for staff concerned.
-Stemettes will ensure all staff are sufficiently supported should these events occur.
+5.1 Stemettes commits resources for induction, training of staff (paid and unpaid), effective communications and support mechanisms in relation to Safeguarding.
+All staff who, through their role, are in contact with children and /or vulnerable adults will have access to safeguarding training at an appropriate level and adequate supervision to enable staff to perform their work competently and safely.

 6. Professional Boundaries

-Stemettes expects staff to protect the professional integrity of themselves and the organisation.
+6.2 Stemettes expects staff to protect the professional integrity of themselves and the organisation.

 · Use of abusive language

-- Response to inappropriate behaviour / language
+· Response to inappropriate behaviour / language

 · Use of punishment or chastisement

 · Passing on service users’ personal contact details

 · Degree of accessibility to service users (e.g. not providing personal contact details)

 · Selling to or buying items from a service user

-· Accepting money as a gift/ Borrowing money from or lending money to service users
+· Accepting money as a gift/ borrowing money from or lending money to service users

 · Personal relationships with a third party related to or known to service users